grempe/tss-rb/README.md

 $ gem install tss
 ```

-## Guidelines for Use
+## Suggestions for Use

 * Don't split large texts.
 Instead, split the much smaller encryption
 keys that protect encrypted large texts.
 Supply the encrypted
 files and the shares separately to recipients.
 Threshold secret sharing can be
-very slow at splitting and recombining very large bodies of text.
-Every byte must
+very slow at splitting and recombining very large bodies of text, especially
+when combined with a large number of shares.
+Every byte of the secret must
 be processed `num_shares` times.

 * Don't treat shares like encrypted data, but instead like the encryption keys
 that unlock the data.
 Shares are keys, and need to be protected as such.
 There is
 nothing to slow down an attacker if they have access to enough shares.

 * If you send keys by email, or some other insecure channel, then your email
 provider, or any entity with access to their data, now also has the keys to
 your data.
 They just need to collect enough keys to meet the threshold.